Prusa CORE One+ CoreXY 3D Printer<strong> </strong>With Active Chamber Temp Control

 Prusa offers 24/7 live chat and email support in multiple languages, even after the warranty ends.
 Technical help remains available for the printer's lifetime.
 Online support includes maintenance guides, video tutorials, and firmware instructions.
 The Prusa forum connects users with staff and community experts for troubleshooting and tips, providing ongoing support well beyond purchase.

-How much does the Prusa Core One cost?
+How much does the Prusa CORE One+ cost?

 Our mission